 At the conclusion of McDaniels’ college playing career for John Carroll University, McDaniels spent two seasons coaching college.
 McDaniel’s father, Thom, is one of the most respected high school coaches in the nation, and McDaniels was able to use his father’s friendship with then-Michigan State coach Nick Saban to receive a spot on Saban’s coaching staff.
-McDaniels spent two seasons coaching for Michigan State, one season for Saban and one season for Bobby Williams.
-At the conclusion of the 2000 season, McDaniels was hired by the New England Patriots, coached by Saban’s mentor Bill Belichick.
+McDaniels would spend two seasons coaching for Michigan State, one season for Saban and one season for Bobby Williams.
+At the conclusion of the 2000 season, McDaniels would take a job with the New England Patriots, coached by Saban’s mentor Bill Belichick.

 New England Patriots

 In 2000, McDaniels worked as a personnel assistant for the scouting department for the Patriots.
 In this role, he helped breakdown film and complete scouting reports for the defensive staff.
-After one season in the scouting department, McDaniels role with the team changed to defensive staff assistant.
-After working with the defensive staff for his first three seasons, McDaniels returned to the offensive side of the ball where he spent his college career.
+After one season in the scouting department, McDaniels role with the team would change to defensive staff assistant.
+After working with the defensive staff for his first three seasons, McDaniels would return to the offensive side of the ball where he spent his college career.

-In 2004, McDaniels was promoted to coaching the quarterbacks.
+In 2004, McDaniels would draw the assignment of coaching the quarterbacks.
 By the time McDaniels was the quarterbacks coach, Tom Brady, the Patriots quarterback, had already established himself as one of the top quarterbacks in the league, but under McDaniels took his career to new heights.
-In the first four seasons of working with McDaniels, Brady had his four best statistical years in his career.
+In the first four seasons of working with McDaniels, Brady would have his four best statistical years.

 In 2006, McDaniels added offensive coordinator to his coaching duties.
-After a record breaking 2007 season, in which Brady threw for a record 50 touchdowns and the team went 18-1, many expected McDaniels to take a head coaching position somewhere.
-However, he returned for one more season.
-In 2008, he had the difficult task of keeping the offense going after Brady tore his ACL in Week 1.
+After a record breaking 2007 season, in which Brady would throw for a record 50 touchdowns and the team would go 18-1, many expected McDaniels to take a head coaching position somewhere.
+However, he would return for one more season.
+In 2008, he had the difficult task of keeping the offense going after Brady would tear his ACL in Week 1.
 Filling in for Brady was Matt Cassel, a former 7th round pick who hadn’t started a game since high school.
-However, without Brady, the team still achieved a 11-5 record, but fell short of the playoffs.
+However, without Brady, the team still achieved a 11-5 record, but would fall short of the playoffs.

-After the 2008 season, McDaniels replaced the fired Mike Shanahan as head coach of the Denver Broncos.
+After the 2008 season, McDaniels would replace the fired Mike Shannahan as head coach of the Denver Broncos.
 When he was hired, McDaniels was the youngest head coach in any of the major North American Sports, and the fifth youngest in NFL history.
-He started to instantly make over the roster as he attempted to trade for Cassel.
-This move upset the incumbent quarterback Jay Cutler, who then requested a trade.
+He would start to instantly make over the roster as he attempted to trade for Cassel.
+This move would upset the incumbent quarterback Jay Cutler, who would then request a trade.
 When no deal happened to get Cassel, Cutler was traded to the Chicago Bears for quarterback Kyle Orton and draft picks.

 The Broncos surprised many in 2009 by starting 6-0 behind McDaniels and Orton.
-However, the team struggled later in the season to finish with an 8-8 record and miss the playoffs.
-In the upcoming draft, McDaniels drafted quarterback Tim Tebow of Florida, a move that was highly questioned at the time.
-In the same offseason, the second major trade of McDaniels tenure occured.
+However, the team would struggle later in the season to finish with an 8-8 record and miss the playoffs.
+In the upcoming draft, McDaniels would draft quarterback Tim Tebow of Florida, a move that was highly questioned at the time.
+Also during the offseason was the second high profile Bronco to be traded during McDaniels tenure.
 This time, wide receiver Brandon Marshall, was trade to the Miami Dolphins for two second round draft picks.
-The 2010 season was worse than the previous season, as the team struggled early and never find its step.
-The team fired McDaniels with four games to go with the team at a 3-9 record.
+The 2010 season was worse than the previous season, as the team would struggle early and never find its step.
+The team would fire McDaniels with four games to go with the team at a 3-9 record.

 St. Louis Rams

-In 2011, McDaniels was hired as the offensive coordinator for the Los Angeles Rams, recently vacated by new Cleveland Browns head coach Pat Shurmur.
+In 2011, McDaniels would take the offensive coordinator position for the St. Louis Rams vacated by new Cleveland Browns head coach Pat Shurmur.
 The Rams were coming off a respectable 2010 season when quarterback Sam Bradford was named Offensive Rookie of the Year.
 However, the team struggled to a 2-14 season as a result of injuries.
-At the end of 2011, the Rams fired many coaches and front office personnel.
+At the end of 2011, the Rams would fire many coaches and front office personnel.
 McDaniels, now released from his contract, returned to coaching the Patriots during their playoff run.